-IT NETWORK REDESIGN-PHASE 2
+803903 IT NETWORK REDESIGN-PHASE 2 Managed by: ITS

 Scope: Replace the existing fiber, cable and hardware equipment in support of the expansion of revenue service, resulting in high capacity, more resilient, flexible and reliable networks with a focus on improving security.
 Creation of the Network Operations Center will provide 24x365 improved networks and system monitoring on all Sound Transit's mission critical system(s).